morrownr/USB-WiFi/How_to_Modeswitch.md

 COMFAST CF-WU782AC USB WiFi adapter

-"multi-state" adapters will initially show up as a CDROM or flash drive.
+COMFAST CF-WU785AC USB WiFi adapter

+"multi-state" adapters will initially show up as a CDROM or flash drive when plugged into a USB port.
 If you run Windows, there will an attempt to install a driver.
 In any OS besides Windows, the adapter will continue to be seen as a CDROM or flash drive and no driver will be installed.
 For the WiFi adapter to show up, the adapter has to be told to switch state.

 Most mainsteam distros of Linux include a utility call 'usb-modeswitch".
 It will execute the switch for you if it has the information about your adapter